The Real Differences in Fiberglass vs Aluminum Boat Hulls

 You pull tubes and wakeboards.
 You want a boat that looks good at the marina.
 You launch at paved ramps on deep lakes.
 You never run in shallow water or hit rocks.

 WINNER: Fiberglass.
-The smooth ride, quiet hull, and sleek appearance matter more than impact resistance you’ll never need.
+The smooth ride, quiet hull, and sleek appearance matter more than the impact resistance you’ll never need.

 THE BUDGET TOW